mienxiu/mienxiu.github.io/_posts/2025-04-30-solving-latin-squares-as-csps.md

 |3|1|2|
 |2|3|1|

-In this post, I will illustrate the key concepts of constraint satisfaction problems (CSPs) and backtracking search, two fundamental techniques in AI, by applying them to solve Latin squares.
+In this post, I will illustrate the key concepts of constraint satisfaction problems and backtracking search, two fundamental techniques in AI, by applying them to solve Latin squares.

 ## Constraint Satisfaction